OmaarSuliman/mantek/content/Anatomy/Lecturers Notes/001 - Introduction to Anatomy.md

 | Eversion      | Turning the foot outward, elevating its outer margin and directing the sole laterally |

-## Notes
+## Important Notes

-Go back to the lecture : [Intro to Anatomy](Anatomy/Lecturers/001 - Introduction to Anatomy|001 - Introduction to Anatomy)
+Go back to the lecture : [[Anatomy/Lecturers/001 - Introduction to Anatomy|001 - Introduction to Anatomy]]